 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The property has been extended in recent years to form the rear family room and all required Local Authority permissions are assumed to be available.
+The property was extended to the rear in around 2003 and all required Local Authority permissions are assumed to be available.